HongyuanLuke/PCC/README.md

 To generate your own paraphrases, please refer to https://github.com/Advancing-Machine-Human-Reasoning-Lab/apt, which is the off-the-shelf paraphrase generation model we use.

 Note that if you would like to use bottom-k sampling, remember to put constraints on the steps to apply bottom-k sampling.
-We plan to update the code shortly, but there should be just several lines, and you might find it easy to give some simple modification to the top-k sampling function.
+You might find it easy to give some simple modification to the top-k sampling function.

 # Citation
 Please cite our paper if you find the resource is useful: